-Without the right technology, hot desking can become a hot mess.
+Without the right hot desking technology and hot desking guidelines, office seating can become a hot mess.
 Teem’s desk booking software makes it a breeze.

 Employees can reserve desks in advance or on the go, using our mobile desk booking app.
 The software integrates with Teem Maps — making it easy to find the perfect space — as well as calendar plugins and Teem’s scheduling displays so you can see the status of every desk.

 Let’s face it — flexible seating is the future.
-And as an IT leader, your executive team and your workforce are counting on you to implement the technology to make it work for everyone.
+And as an IT leader, your executive team and your workforce are counting on you to implement the hot desking technology and the guidelines to make it work for everyone.